cdimascio/express-openapi-validator/README.md

 Determines whether the validator should validate requests.

 - `true` (**default**) -  validate requests.
-- `false` (deprecated, to be removed in v3) - do not validate requests.
+- `false` - do not validate requests.

 ### ▪️ validateResponses (optional)